AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

   </tr>
   <tr>
    <td>Description</td>
-   <td>Dedicated OSGi service for authentication requirements that registers an observer for content changes afecting auth-requirement (through the <code>granite:AuthenticationRequirement</code> mixin type) and login paths with are exposed to the <code>LoginSelectorHandler</code>. </td>
+   <td>Dedicated OSGi service for authentication requirements that registers an observer for content changes affecting auth-requirement (through the <code>granite:AuthenticationRequirement</code> mixin type) and login paths with are exposed to the <code>LoginSelectorHandler</code>. </td>
   </tr>
   <tr>
    <td>Confguration Properties</td>